GP10DevHTS/hms-ssd/README.md

 3.  **Node.js and NPM**: Node.js is required for compiling assets.
 You can download and install Node.js from the official Node.js website.
 NPM comes bundled with Node.js.

 4.  **Database**: You need to have a database server installed.
 This project is compatible with MySQL, PostgreSQL, SQLite, and SQL Server.
 Make sure you have the necessary database software installed and running.

+#### i however recommend using XAMPP since it comes with php and the mysql server pakaged together and works on both linux and windows. the system will by default be set to use these.

 ## Installation